top of page

 I’ve been lucky that I have never really needed to transition my dog, Boston, when it comes to food.
 She was always a good eater and loved food of any kind - the more, the better.
 She would also rarely get soft stools or diarrhoea even after a sudden diet change.
 But things are different now that she’s older (happy 10th birthday this week Boston!).
 She’s not as keen to eat absolutely anything and everything, and some foods do give her soft faeces.
 So, I have to be more mindful now about what I give her.

-I know there are many dogs and cats like this, so I thought I would share some tips on how to transition a pet onto a new diet.
+I know there are many dogs and cats like this, so I thought I would share some tips on transitioning pet dogs and cats onto a new diet.
 The principle of transitioning applies whether you're introducing a new commercial diet or a home-made fresh diet that has supplements, such as with our CompleteMe meal completers.
 You can go through the transitioning steps the same way.

 Why is it important to transition?